jeffreymcfarland/book_search/README.md

 ## About 📚

 Built with React front end and Node/Express back end, this app makes easy use of the google books api.

-A user can search for any google book title and either click the link to the book or save the book to a list for easy access later.
-Once on the save list, a user can click to view the book or delete the book from the saved list.
+A user can search for any google book and either click the link to the book or save the book to a list for easy access later.

+Once on the saved list, a user can click to view the book or delete the book from the saved list.

 ***
 ## Table of Contents